The Nature of our Human Experience.

 The three principles of universal mind, thought and consciousness represent the spiritual nature of our human experience.
 They are a formless energy that provides humans with the capacity to experience life.

-This is what as doctors we hope for you as you explore with us: Understanding the principle of thought as a gift or as the power we all possess for creating our own thinking is freeing.
 Our feelings and our experiences of life are the result of our thoughts about the circumstances of life, not a direct result of those circumstances.
 We discover that we are not wedded to these thoughts.
 We have many possible ways to look at our life.

 Consciousness is the energy to be aware of what we have created through thought.
 Through the operation of consciousness, our thoughts are brought to life.
 The second we create a thought consciousness brings the total experience of that thought to us.
 Our biochemistry, neuropathways, physiology, emotions, and behavior all follow our thinking.
 Thus, if we have a worry filled thought, consciousness brings all of us to align with that thought.
 Consciousness is like a movie projector in our minds that brings thinking to life.
 Delivering vivid, sensory experiences of what’s taking place internally.
 Although our experience is generated from within us, it feels as if we are experiencing life as it is in the world around us.
 What is truly inside-out tends to appear very outside-in.